-Tibetan-preserved Buddhist narrative literature, Jataka praise, parables, and exemplary stories.
+Tibetan-preserved Buddhist narrative literature, Jataka praise, parables, and exemplary stories, now including the independently translated D4341, D4343, and D4344 attainment narratives with their Tibetan sources.

 Pages